 Consider, for example, the information, that needs to be given to the suspected ‘incapable’, to make the usual decisions, required in a standard court capacity order;

-This would involve, the need to impart, a potentially limitless amount of information, to the person being assessed capable of making them.
+This involves the need to impart, a potentially limitless amount of information to the person being assessed capable of making them.

 S3 (2) also requires him, to present this information,